|Barrow Island||Palm Valley||Moomba||Roma||Longford|

 I print the 12 pages as landscape (default) and place them in an A4 sheet protector.
 This gives some protection from the rain and dust, if you are using standard weight paper, the cardboard from the back of a writing pad will prevent breeze bending the pages, and there are plenty of holes for pinning it to a door or noticeboard.
 Unlike the 1 cm thick paper report shown in the film 2012, a government data set is normally a DVD with some kind of animation or computer application to illustrate the changes.
 This film has amazing special effects but the most fantastic was that the chief-of-staff could critique a thick paper report, while drunk, tired and walking: usually one-page summaries are hard enough to get recognised.

 I find Seek and many of the other job advertisement databases slow to use because my skills are transportable to different sectors and even different industries.
-However, with Seek I have found it does match the keywords nicely to the name of position, so I keep track of the fashions adopted by human resources clerks, and add that name to the report category of Table 1.
-This is convenient, because each report requires some kind of certification or qualification so it saves a lot of cross-indexing of company sizes, qualifications etc. I will see how it goes over time.
+However, with Seek I have found it does match the keywords nicely to the name of position, so I keep track of the fashions adopted by manpower clerks, and add that name to the report category of Table 1.
+This is convenient, because each report requires some kind of certification or qualification, and it saves me a lot of cross-indexing of company sizes, qualifications etc. I will see how it goes over time.
 I have no solution and I don't ever expect to find one for the Commonwealth of Australia JobSearch site which appears to use categories from the Australian Taxation Office or the Australian Bureau of Statistics.
 As an exercise work out a unique solution for: educational publishers, web-site and print in South Australia.
 Answers can earn a free copy of the Grimoire of Geological Computing.

 This first list is any employment page I have come across on the web-sites of organisations involved with data (including collection/acquisition); communications and information technology; and software vendors.
 The links are to the employment pages to make it easy to scroll through when you are in a famine phase of the consulting cycle and want to know quickly if there is a position.